jesperancinha/mancalaje/Readme.md

 ☕️

 Note that the above will happen along with multiple other changes.
-Check out my [planning document](./Planning.md) if you want to know more.
+Check out my [planning document](./Planning.md) to follow up with the running changes...

 ## Introduction